ericsonga/TeacherCSP/_sources/CSPRepeatStrings/ch9_exercises.rst

         .. tab:: Question

-           Create a function that encodes a string.
-Pass in the string to be encoded and the string to use to encode the string as well.
+           Create another function that encodes a string.
+Pass in both the string to be encoded *and* the string to use to encode the string as well.

            .. activecode::  ch9ex10q
                :nocodelens: